cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 MUST validate the inputs before processing the Coordinator's request.
 In particular, the Signer MUST validate commitment_list, deserializing each group Element in the list using DeserializeElement from {{dep-pog}}.
 If deserialization fails, the Signer MUST abort the protocol.
+Applications which require that signers not process arbitrary input messages are also required to also perform relevant application-layer input validation checks; see {{message-validation}} for more details.

 Upon receipt and successful input validation, each Signer then runs the following procedure to produce its own signature share.

 ~~~
   Inputs: